nickcrider/ot-docs/docs/new_pipette.md

 is when using 384-well plates.
 The spacing between the wells in a 384-well plate and the space between the nozzles of a multi-channel pipette means that a multi-channel pipette accesses every other well in a column.
-Specifying well A1 acesses every other well starting with the first (rows A, C, E, G, I, K, M, and O); specifying well B1 similarly accesses every other well, but starting with the second (rows B, D, F, H, J, L, N, and P).
+Specifying well A1 accesses every other well starting with the first (rows A, C, E, G, I, K, M, and O); specifying well B1 similarly accesses every other well, but starting with the second (rows B, D, F, H, J, L, N, and P).